Erotemic/crall-thesis-2017/newchap4_review_reoutline.md

             * `1`-negative-redundancy is equivalent to completeness.
         * K-redundancy is tied to the number of decision mistakes that must be made in order for part of the graph to appear consistent or complete.
-          Specifically, for PCC or pair of PCCs to both contain a mistake and be k-redundant then at least `k` mistakes must be made.
+          Specifically, for a PCC or pair of PCCs to both contain a mistake and be k-redundant then at least `k` mistakes must be made.
 * Termination Criteria
     * Given parameters `kp` and `kn`